Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The function executes a list of token withdrawals of CCDs (native currency) to native accounts and/or smart contracts out of the smart contract wallet.
-When transferring CCD to a contract address, a ccd receive hook function MUST be triggered.
+When transferring CCD to a contract address, a CCD receive hook function MUST be triggered.

 Parameter
 ~~~~~~~~~